chen115y/MLOpsLearning/README.md

-# Data Science and MLOps Learning
+# Data Science and MLOps Learning Resources

 This repository provides some basic learning & training materials for anyone who are willing to learn data science and machine learning engineering & operations (MLOps).